ansible/autoscaling-blog/docs/part_1.md

 ####Tower Server Security Group
 Create a custom security group for your Tower instance to live in.
-I give myself access to SSH and HTTPS, and I give members of the security group I created above access to HTTPS as well.
+I give myself access to SSH, HTTPS, and 8080, and I give members of the security group I created above access to HTTPS as well.
 Make a note of the group ID after it is created.

 ![image](images/tower_security_group.png)